 It All Started with a Bench - The Power of the Domino Effect

 Darna, a small Yemeni restaurant run by a local family, led the way to this block's transformation by putting out benches to protect the trees along the block.
+The first bench was in front of their restaurant, a popular, mostly take out, falafel food place.

 Reciprocal Gestures

 This process can be further enhanced by activating what Placemaker David Engwicht calls "eddy spaces" – those underutilized spaces on sidewalks between cafes and other elements on the curb side of the sidewalk.
 Eddy spaces can often be found between sheds, benches, and street trees.
 These little spots are often overlooked but hold great potential.
-They can be turned into play areas, small sculptures for kids, drinking fountains, game tables, or a small kiosk for a start up businesses, etc. The combination of reciprocal gestures, "inside out" design, and activating eddy spaces leads to the further development of a "hub."
+They can be turned into play areas, small sculptures for kids, drinking fountains, game tables, a small kiosk for a start up businesses, etc. The combination of reciprocal gestures, "inside out" design, and activating eddy spaces leads to the further development of a "hub."

 In the process of reciprocal gestures, gradually other features start being added – string lights, murals, umbrellas, etc. – extending the vibrancy and transforming the full extent of the sidewalk.
 Compare the "Darna block" before to after Darna added the benches and the dining sheds were erected.
 This block quickly became the center of social life on Court Street in Cobble Hill.

-As it gains momentum, the cumulative impact of added amenities and assets can even grow to extend across the street or to another corner and down another block in a kind of domino effect.
+As it gained momentum, the cumulative impact of added amenities and assets can even grow to extend across the street or to another corner and down another block in a kind of domino effect.
 Through this process, something as simple and straightforward as a great bench or a dining shed can turn into the catalyst for a vibrant neighborhood.

 The Farmacy and MozzLab – Two hubs on Henry Street anchor this historic neighborhood